ochpochmak14/ochpochmak14/README.md

 - 👋 Hi, I’m @ochpochmak14
-- 👀 I’m interested in sport programming
+- 👀 I’m interested in web development,python,c++,sportprogramming
-- 🌱 I’m currently learning c++ alghoritms
+- 🌱 I’m currently learning python,web-development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on -
-- 📫 How to reach me ...
+- 📫 How to reach me -
-- 😄 Pronouns: ...
+- 😄 Pronouns: -
-- ⚡ Fun fact: bruh
+- ⚡ Fun fact: -

 <!---
 ochpochmak14/ochpochmak14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.